Issames/alx-low_level_programming/0x03-debugging/README.md

 Tasks :
-	1- Test if p or n
+	1- Test if positive or negative